-➤ Limiting Spectator Attendance
+Limiting Spectator Attendance

-- When applicable, all spectators should follow best social distancing practices stay six feet away from individuals outside their household; wear a cloth face covering at all times; avoid direct hand or other contact with players/managers/coaches during play. - If the number of cases rise, Vicksburg Little League may choose to minimize the exposure risk to spectators by limiting attendance to only essential volunteers and limited family members. - o Spectators should bring their own seating or portable chairs when possible. - A spectator with any of the following conditions should not attend a practice or game until evaluated by a medical provider and given clearance to do so: - Active COVID-19 infection - Known direct contact with an individual testing positive for COVID-19 - Fever - Cough - Those at higher risk for severe disease should consider consultation with their medical provider before attending a game and should ensure the strictest adherence to guidelines regarding face coverings, distancing, and handwashing. - Such groups include: - Those with a serious underlying medical condition, including heart disease, morbid obesity, diabetes, lung disease, immunocompromise, chronic kidney disease, and chronic lung disease. - Those currently residing in a nursing home or long-term care facility. - Those over 65 o Complex is managed by volunteers; as such restrooms are thoroughly cleaned and disinfected twice a week.
+- All spectators should follow best social distancing practices stay six feet away from individuals outside their household; wear a cloth face covering at all times; avoid direct hand or other contact with players/managers/coaches during play. - O If the number of cases rise, Vicksburg Little League may choose to minimize the exposure risk to spectators by limiting attendance to only essential volunteers and limited family members. - o Spectators should bring their own seating or portable chairs when possible. - A spectator with any of the following conditions should not attend a practice or game until evaluated by a medical provider and given clearance to do so: - Active COVID-19 infection - Known direct contact with an individual testing positive for COVID-19 - Fever - Cough - Those at higher risk for severe disease should consider consultation with their medical provider before attending a game and should ensure the strictest adherence to guidelines regarding face coverings, distancing, and handwashing. - Such groups include: - Those with a serious underlying medical condition, including heart disease, morbid obesity, diabetes, lung disease, immunocompromise, chronic kidney disease, and chronic lung disease. - Those currently residing in a nursing home or long-term care facility. - Those over 65